nickminaev/handson/intro-to-kubernetes/README.md

 Let's view it from _bottom to top_ again:

 As you may have noticed, the configuration is identical to the ReplicaSet.
 By the way, the ReplicaSet objecs are never used.
 Instead, the Deployments are used.
+We'll see why within a few moments.
 ## Deployments in action

 First, let's clean up the ReplicaSet: `kubectl delete -f ReplicaSet.yaml`

+---

+The command:

+- `kubectl` is the main command for the running all other CLI commands against a a k8s cluster
+- `delete` is the subcommand for deleting an object.
+Its type (kind) has to follow
+- `-f` from the file
+- `ReplicaSet.yaml` is the path of the file

+Note that you can specify the file path containing the k8s objects that you'd like to delete.
+The API will calculate alone which objects ought to be removed based on the contents of the file

+---

 Secondly, let's create a k8s Deployment: `kubectl apply -f Deployment.yaml`